EwenBriand/Rtype/ecs/raylib/projects/scripts/README.md

 \* This is mostly here to make building simple "shipping" versions easier, and it's a very small bit in the build scripts.
-The option needs that you have upx installed and on your path, of course.
+The option requires that you have upx installed and on your path, of course.

 #### Examples
 | What the command does                                       | Command                   |